Availability

 Casa Amalia

-Casa Amalia is situated in Todoque, next to one of the best-preserved black lava flows on the island, and offers a private pool and unique views.
+Casa Amalia is a beautiful holiday house on La Palma with private pool, situated in Todoque next to one of the island’s best-preserved black lava flows.

-The outdoor area offers plenty of seating and lounging options.
-There is also a spacious, covered terrace with a dining area in front of the living area, the ideal place for an indulgent breakfast.
-A panoramic terrace offers the best views of the sea and the Aridane Valley.
+The outdoor area invites relaxation, offering plenty of seating and lounging options.
+In addition, a spacious covered terrace with a dining area is located right in front of the living room.
+This spot perfectly suits an indulgent breakfast or evening meals.
+For breathtaking views, the panoramic terrace overlooks the sea and the Aridane Valley, offering guests a spectacular setting.

 Facilities